 Getting these features on your own isn’t really feasible, or at best can be quite time consuming.
 The best idea is to use a 3rd party service; we offer one called Camcloud, but there are others.
 This way you’ll get more bells and whistles and have an easier time setting it up.
 Regardless of the approach, there are three steps required to setup a cloud IP camera:

-(This isn’t meant to be an exhaustive guide, read our IP Camera Setup Guide for more details).
+(This isn’t meant to be an exhaustive guide, read our IP Camera Setup Guides here for more details).

-1. Enroll the camera with your cloud service.
+1. Add your camera to Camcloud using our Add Camera Wizard.
 In our case, that involves signing-up for a free account at www.camcloud.com.
 From here, you need to tell the cloud service the IP address of the camera, as well as the camera login credentials.
-In the case of Axis cameras we provide a simple Axis auto-config tool which makes things easy.
+First Login to Camcloud.com, and click on the “CAMERAS” tab.